EvanH02/PlaceHolder-Name/Information/Glossary.md

 # Glossary

 ### Album:
-A release with 2 or more tracks included6
+A release with 2 or more tracks included
 ### Artist:
 An individual or group credited as the creator of a recording
 ### C line: